 The technology industry needs more people who understand both technical and accessibility aspects of design.
 But they are hard to find.
-That’s because teaching accessibility and inclusion in university courses is still in its infancy.
+That’s because teaching and learning accessibility and inclusion in university courses is in its infancy.
 Helping technology students to get their head around accessibility for people with disability has its challenges.
 In his article based on a case study, Julian Brinkley discusses the challenges for teachers and students, but says it can be done.

 “By the conclusion of the semester students were able to both describe the characteristics of various disabilities and how they relate to computer and technology use while demonstrating a baseline ability to design technologies for use by disabled persons.